Michael M. Knetter

 Mike joined the Wisconsin Foundation and Alumni Association as president and chief executive officer in 2010 after eight years as dean of the Wisconsin School of Business.
 Prior to joining UW–Madison in 2002, he was associate dean and professor of international economics in the Tuck School of Business at Dartmouth.
-He also served as senior staff economist for the President's Council of Economic Advisors for former presidents George H. W. Bush and Bill Clinton.
-Locally, he chaired the capital campaign for The Road Home Dane County, a nonprofit that assists in finding housing and work solutions for homeless families in Dane County.
-At WFAA, Mike has led a variety of initiatives to support the advancement of UW–Madison, including the launch of a new CRM system, the $3.2 billion All Ways Forward campaign, and the merger of the UW Foundation with the Wisconsin Alumni Association.
+He also served as senior staff economist for the Council of Economic Advisers for former presidents George H. W. Bush and Bill Clinton.
+Locally, he chaired the capital campaign for The Road Home Dane County, a nonprofit that helps find housing and work solutions for homeless families in Dane County.
+At WFAA, Mike has led a variety of initiatives to support the advancement of UW–Madison, including the launch of a new constituent relationship management system, the $4.2 billion All Ways Forward campaign, and the 2014 merger of the UW Foundation with the Wisconsin Alumni Association.
 Mike completed his undergraduate studies in economics and mathematics at the University of Wisconsin–Eau Claire and his PhD in economics at Stanford University.